 Highly commended: Cameron Muir of the Australian National University with his essay ‘Wheat for a white world: social and ecological relationships on the agricultural frontier in the early 20th century’.

-Luke Keogh of the University of Queensland for an essay entitled 'Duboisia Pituri - A Natural History'
+First prize: Luke Keogh of the University of Queensland for his essay entitled ‘Duboisia Pituri - A Natural History’.